 Fortunately, the subwoofer does connect wirelessly to the soundbar like in most sound systems.
 You won’t have any trouble placing the subwoofer in a strategic location.
 There’s also a dedicated remote you can use to control volume, sound modes, and subwoofer level.

-Consistent with the design’s simplicity, the Sony HT-S350 involves an easy set-up as well.
+Consistent with the design’s simplicity and similar to Vizio soundbars setups, the Sony HT-S350 involves an easy set-up as well.
 You can use the included optical cable to connect your soundbar to your TV.
 We still highly suggest you use an HDMI cable so the connection is done in seconds.
 Simply plug in your bar and subwoofer, connect an HDMI cable from your TV’s HDMI ARC port to the HDMI port at the back of the soundbar, and you’re done.
 Unfortunately, no HDMI cable is included in the box so you have to buy one if you prefer this option.

 Now, let’s get to the meat of this Sony HT-S350 review.
 First off, this soundbar and subwoofer combo can produce up to 320 watts of power, so expect that it can get really loud.
 If you like to customize your audio experience depending on what program you’re watching, the Sony HT-S350 allows you to switch to different modes including Cinema, Sports, Music, News, Game, and Standard.
 While that’s neat, we found that it’s better to stick to Cinema and Music as they produced the most clarity and consistency.
 Other modes were a bit unbalanced and tend to favor the lows.